Maksim-Volosh/KARTING-ACADEMY/README.md

 ## Usage

 Once the server is running, open your web browser and navigate to `http://127.0.0.1:8000` to view the application.

+## For Front-End Developers

+If you are working on the front-end part of the project, here's where you'll find the relevant files:

+- **HTML Templates:** Front-end HTML files are located in the `templates` directory.
+- **JavaScript Files:** Front-end JavaScript files can be found in the `static/js` directory.
+- **CSS Stylesheets:** Front-end CSS files are located in the `static/css` directory.
+- **Images and Assets:** Images and other static assets are stored in the `static/img` directory.

+Make sure to coordinate with the back-end developers regarding any dynamic content or data integration needed in your HTML templates.

 ---